 An examination of the major questions in comparative politics.
 Emphasis is placed on the political systems and unique histories and economic situations of Iran, China, India, Nigeria, and Russia.
 Successful completion of this course satisfies the Cultures and Peoples requirements for graduation.

+INTL 280.
+Selected Topics in International Affairs.
+1 to 4 Hours.
 Selected topics in international affairs at the introductory or intermediate level.